pdmsajid/CS-recall/README.md

 # CS-recall
 Revising my prior programming knowledge including programming concept with the language of Swift.
 Moreover learning SwiftUI contributing our personal app of Koffee Kulture.

+I'm using ** 100 days of SwiftUI by Paul Hudson : https://www.hackingwithswift.com/100/swiftui ** course complete outcome

+My Notes : its in MindNote ( it's my way of learning and recalling my knowledge )

 **Outcome goals - Tick if you know this in Swift**